What is a Shaker Kitchen?

 There are several reasons why a Shaker kitchen is the ideal choice:

-- Practicality: The Shakers were a very resourceful group, and as such, they found many creative ways to fully utilise whatever space they had.
+- Practicality: The Shakers were a very resourceful group, and as such, they found many creative ways to utilise whatever space they had fully.
 From cupboards with full shelf racks on the inside of the door, to kitchen dressers with more storage space than you would ever think possible; a shaker kitchen is a space-saving kitchen.

-- Ease: As Shaker kitchens don’t have any inlays or elaborate carvings, they are very easy to clean.
-The simple, smooth surfaces just need a quick wipe down with a cloth.
+- Ease: As Shaker kitchens don’t have any inlays or elaborate carvings, they are straightforward to clean.
+The simple, smooth surfaces need a quick wipe down with a cloth.

 - Longevity: With their easy maintenance, utility, solid construction, and timeless style, we’re willing to bet you won’t want to change your Shaker kitchen any time soon, saving you money in the long run.